 The WTO Doha Development Round trade negotiations have been at an impasse since their launch in 2001, and have gotten particularly bogged down over the difficult technical and political aspects of agricultural trade reform.
 Further complicating the talks is the fact that the global economic, trade, and geopolitical context has changed significantly since the Doha Round was launched.

-The latest USDA World Agricultural Supply and Demand Estimate (WASDE) report was released on Friday.
+The latest USDA World Agricultural Supply and Demand Estimate (WASDE) report was released today.
 The WASDE report provides monthly comprehensive forecasts of supply and demand for major U.S. and global crops, supplied by the USDA.
 Crops covered include wheat, coarse grains, rice, and oilseeds.
 This report can explain past and current global commodities trends, as well as predict trends for the coming year.
-This month's report cites higher global wheat supplies for 2013/2014, as well as record global corn production.
+This month's report cites higher global wheat supplies and record wheat production for 2013-2014.

 This blog story by IFPRI senior researchers Alan de Brauw and Dan Gilligan was originally posted on The Guardian’s Global Development Professionals Network.